POSITION TITLE: Data Manager

 WHO YOU ARE

 - You’re naturally curious and eager to learn.
-No prior experience in media relations is necessary, but some background or strong interest in journalism, public relations or related field is preferred.
+No prior experience in political or voter file data is necessary, but some background or strong interest in nonprofits, politics, or a related field is preferred.

 - You care about progressive causes.
 Experience advocating for an issue, cause or candidate is strongly preferred.

 - You’re a strong and empathetic communicator.
-Excellent writing skills and ability to communicate clearly with external and internal audiences, including with young organizers and survivors of gun violence.
+The ability to communicate clearly with external and internal audiences, including with data professionals at other organizations.